-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 - Offering discounts.

-Just because something worked for one business doesn’t mean it’s going to work for yours.
+Just because something worked for one business doesn’t mean it will work for yours.

 Your best bet is to focus on what’s working with your particular audience and then use your own creativity to make adjustments that will improve your conversion rates over time.